yanjieli/ediary/README.md

 # ediary
+## mywork note use ediary.
-ediary is a note ,which record some knowledge in daily work and study.
+Ediary is a kind of notebook, which could record some memo in daily work and study.
-就像个笔记本一样使用
+I like it.